zhubao315/learn-agentic-ai/01_openai_agents/23_deployment/readme.md

 - **Document/Flexible State:**
   - **MongoDB Atlas** (Managed NoSQL DB)
   - **Use Case:** Unstructured or semi-structured data, configuration storage, or flexible agent state
+  - **In Memory Data Store**: Redis on Kubernetes
-  - **Recommendation:** Assess necessity; consolidate with CockroachDB if possible to reduce complexity
+  - **Recommendation:** Assess necessity; consolidate with CockroachDB if possible to reduce complexity.
+Use Redis to improve performance.

 ### Database Consolidation
 - Where feasible, leverage CockroachDB for both relational and flexible state data to minimize managed services and operational overhead.
+Use Redis to improve performance.

 ---